S.O.S. Fest bringing safety tips and fun to Chattanooga this weekend

-Local organizations are teaming up this weekend to host a free public health and safety event for Chattanooga residents.
+Local organizations are teaming up this weekend to host a free public health and safety event.

 The Summer Outreach Safety Festival, or SOS Fest, is an afternoon full of activities for kids of all ages, with a chance to learn health and safety tips from local health experts and first responders.